 Cover the sky area

 You may want to cover part of the sky with paper towel so it doesn’t get too many splatters on it.
-Tear the paper towel uneven so it has a more natural look.
+Tear the paper towel uneven so it has a more natural look and lay it across the sky area.
 Splatter until it looks like a grassy field.
-My piece of paper towel in this sample has a butterfly and pink writing on it and blends in with the painting, but its there if you look close.

 Add flowers